 Here is a trick question for you.
 What special event occurs this week right across Ontario?

-If you said, Valentine's Day, you would only get part marks because the real highlight -- better make that "reel" highlight -- is Ontario's Free Family Fishing Weekend that starts one minute after midnight this coming Saturday morning (February 18 2017) and runs straight through until one minute before mid-night on Monday night (February 20 2017).
+If you said, Valentine's Day, you would only get part marks because the real highlight -- better make that "reel" highlight -- is Ontario's Free Family Fishing Weekend that starts one minute after midnight on Saturday, February 19, 2022 and runs straight through until one minute before midnight on Monday, February 21, 2022.

 Sounds like Cinderella at the ball, doesn't it?